Race To Erase

 St. Clair Child & Youth Services

-St. Clair Child & Youth Services is the Lead Agency in Lambton County for infant, children, and youth mental health.
-We first opened our doors on May 1, 1971, and last year we celebrated 50 years of empowering mental wellness in this community.
-We are an accredited agency that provides high-quality family-centered mental health services for infants, children, and youth from birth through age 18.
+St. Clair Child & Youth Services is the Lead Agency in Lambton County for infant, children, and youth mental health; empowering mental wellness in this community for over 50 years.
+We are an accredited agency that provides high-quality family-centered mental health services for infants, children, youth, and their families from birth through age 18.
 We strive to raise awareness of the importance of mental and emotional health and are advocates of reducing stigma.
 Our agency recognizes and supports the valuable contributions of youth and families in our community, and we recognize them as valuable decision-making partners.
 We provide young people with responsive, quality resources and treatment that meet their unique needs.
-In addition to our two locations, services are provided in homes, schools, community centres, medical facilities, and meeting places throughout Lambton County.
-During our last fiscal year, over 5000 individuals were served.
+In addition to our two locations, services are provided in homes, community centres, medical facilities, and meeting places throughout Lambton County.
+During our last fiscal year, over 3000 individuals were served.
 Youngsters come to us for a variety of mental health concerns such as (but not limited to) behaviour problems at home or school, depression, anxiety, thoughts of self-harm, emotional challenges, and other mental health concerns.
-A significant majority of children and youth experienced harm to their mental health during the COVID-19 pandemic and we continue to see an increasing number of children and youth with high acuity.
-COVID-19 also challenged us in the way we were providing services, but our staff responded without hesitation, and we are now able to provide virtual services in addition to in-person.
+Services can be provided virtually or in-person.
 For more information on our services please check out our website: https://www.stclairchild.ca/

 Total Donations: 0, Funds Raised: $0.00